 For an update on our COVID-19 Process and Procedures as of Nov.
 24, please visit: https://thayercountyhealth.com/covid-19-processes-and-procedures/

-ATTENTION: Effective Monday, April 20, 2020, per CDC recommendations, ALL patients, essential visitors, and essential vendors will be required to wear a mask while in our facility.
+ATTENTION: Effective Monday, April 20, 2020, per CDC recommendations, ALL patients, visitors, and vendors will be required to wear a mask while in our facility, pharmacy, and satellite clinics.
+Recent CDC mask recommendations effective May 13, 2021 have not changed within healthcare facilities and ALL patients, visitors, vendors, and staff are required to wear a mask while in our facility, pharmacy, and satellite clinics.
 We have masks available for patients to wear during their visit.
 They will drop off the mask before exiting the facility for laundering per CDC guidelines.

 If you are not feeling well or suspect you have been exposed to and/or are experiencing symptoms of COVID-19, we ask that you please call ahead to Thayer County Health Services (402-768-4615) before arriving at the hospital to allow our healthcare providers time to appropriately plan for your arrival.
 You will be given further instructions at that time.

 Thank you for your understanding and cooperation during this time.
 Please refer to https://thayercountyhealth.com/coronavirus-disease-2019-covid-19/ and our communication pages for updates as the COVID-19 situation evolves.